Series in Distributed

 interaction cannot be changed.
 However, a system designer may be able to

-influence the agents' behavior by offering payments for certain outcomes.
-Thus,
+influence the agents' behavior by offering payments

-a designer faces the following optimization problem: How can a desired outcome
+problem: How can a desired outcome be implemented at

-Besides considering classic, benevolent mechanism designers, this thesis
+benevolent mechanism designers, this thesis analyzes

-situation to a larger extent than the amount of money invested.
+to a larger extent than the amount of money invested.

-Anne Pignolet received her M.Sc. degree in
+Yvonne Anne Pignolet received her M.Sc. degree in computer science from

-computer science from ETH Zurich, Zurich, Switzerland in 2006.
-In the same year
+ETH Zurich, Zurich, Switzerland in 2006.
+In the same year she joined the Distributed

-she joined the Distributed Computing Group of Professor Roger Wattenhofer at ETH
+Computing Group of Professor Roger Wattenhofer at ETH

 Zurich as a Ph.D. student and research assistant.
 In 2009 she earned her Ph.D.